q3769/conseq4j/README.md

 #### Considerations on capacities

 When running in a Cloud environment, you might want to consider leaving at least one of the conseq's capacities as default/unbounded, especially the task queue size of the individual executor.
 When an executor's capacity is exceeded, the [default/JDK policy](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.AbortPolicy.html) is to reject further tasks by throwing exceptions.
-If you fully bound a conseq's capacities as in Build 3, you may be able to prevent the running node/JVM from crashing but tasks beyond the preset capacities will be rejected, which is undesirable.
-By having some unbounded capacity as in Build 0/1/2, the idea is to leverage the Cloud's autoscaling mechanism to properly scale out the system and prevent both undesired outcomes - task rejection and node crash.
+If you fully bound a conseq's capacities as in Option 3, you may be able to prevent the running node/JVM from crashing but tasks beyond the preset capacities will be rejected, which is undesirable.
+By having some unbounded capacity as in Option 0/1/2, the idea is to leverage the Cloud's autoscaling mechanism to properly scale out the system and prevent both undesired outcomes - task rejection and node crash.
 In other words, the conseq's capacities should be large enough to ensure that the autoscaling kicks in before either one of those undesired outcomes does.

 ## Full disclosure - Asynchronous Conundrum